 Drawbacks to Giftedness

 There is also a related drawback in that the idea of being “gifted” does not resonate with people looking for something more descriptive or specific.
-Prospective employers do not look for someone “gifted”; instead, they list certain skills and competencies in job descriptions.
-For these reasons, our testing digs deeper and goes beyond just a yes/no answer to whether a person is “gifted.”
+Prospective employers do not look for someone with that definition; instead, they list certain skills and competencies in job descriptions.
+For these reasons, our testing digs deeper and goes beyond just a yes/no answer.
 We list the specific abilities and competencies that led us to that conclusion and what they might mean in the work context.
 Our goal with testing for giftedness is that you can proudly describe the talents and potential you have under the umbrella of being gifted.

 Diagnosing Giftedness

-1. Behavioral Observations: Diagnosing giftedness often involves observing behavior, interests, and interactions.
-This data can provide valuable insights into abilities and potential giftedness.
-Teachers, parents, and other caregivers may be asked to provide input on the person’s behavior and development which can help in diagnosing giftedness.
+1. Behavioral Observations: This involves observing behavior, interests, and interactions.
+This data can provide valuable insights into abilities.
+Teachers, parents, and other caregivers may be asked to provide input on the person’s behavior and development, which can help.

 2. Review of Developmental History: Reviewing your developmental history, including milestones, educational experiences, and any previous assessments or interventions, can help build a comprehensive understanding of your abilities, needs, and strengths.
 These, in turn, are important in diagnosing giftedness.